 Phiaton claims that the battery on the Legacy 900 headphones will last you 43 hours of constant playback with noise canceling turned on.
 In our objective testing where we run the headphones at a constant peaking at 75dB(SPL) until the batteries deplete, we recorded 44 hours, 46 minutes of playtime.

 Battery life on these is really, really good.

 If you need even more juice, you can disable ANC.
 If you still can’t get to a charger though you don’t have to worry as these will still work even with a dead battery because, well, they’re still just headphones.
 Fast charging is supported: 10 minutes on the charger gets you four hours of playback.

-How is the noise cancelling on the Phiaton 900 Legacy?
+How is the noise canceling on the Phiaton 900 Legacy?

-Overall, the noise cancelling on the Phiaton 900 Legacy is pretty great.
-These headphones go toe-to-toe with some of the best noise cancelling headphones around but do so at a much cheaper price.
-To be clear, these don’t beat out the big names like the Sony WH-1000XM4 or the Bose Noise Cancelling Headphones 700, but they’re not off by much.
+Overall, the noise canceling on the Phiaton 900 Legacy is pretty great.
+These headphones go toe-to-toe with some of the best noise canceling headphones around but do so at a much cheaper price.
+To be clear, these don’t beat out the big names like the Sony WH-1000XM4 or the Bose Noise Canceling Headphones 700, but they’re not off by much.
 Impressively, the 900 Legacy outperforms the $349 USD Yamaha YH-E700A.
-The combination of the plush memory foam ear cups and noise cancelling microphones on the outside and inside of the ear cups results in a pretty silent experience.
+The combination of the plush memory foam ear cups and noise canceling microphones on the outside and inside of the ear cups results in a pretty silent experience.

-Become an expert: How do noise cancelling headphones work?
+Become an expert: How do noise canceling headphones work?